Eight World Heritage sites in Greece

 Mount Athos

-Here you can find the Protato Church (built in the 10th century) with the famous "Axion Esti" icon ("It is worthy of the blessing bestowed upon you by the Virgin Mary") and the murals by Panselinos.
-Only men are allowed inside on Mount Athos.
-Foreign visitors need to obtain special permission.
+Here, you can find the Protato Church (built in the 10th century), which features the famous 'Axion Esti' icon ('It is truly meet to bless thee, O Theotokos') and frescoes by Panselinos.
+Only men are allowed to enter Mount Athos.
+Foreign visitors must obtain special permission.

 Meteora

-Meteora's "Stone Forest" is a perfect combination of natural and man-made landscapes, giving a sense of transcendence.
-Visitors can experience the secluded atmosphere of monastic life, admire the truly unique natural landscape, and marvel at the monastery's outstanding architecture, also known as "awe-inspiring architecture."
+The 'Stone Forest' of Meteora is a perfect combination of natural and man-made landscapes, almost evoking a sense of transcendence.
+Visitors come here to experience the secluded atmosphere of monastic life, admire the truly unique natural scenery, and marvel at the outstanding architecture of the monasteries, known as 'awe-inspiring architecture'.

-Translated into English: On the central Peloponnese peninsula, in Vasses in ancient Figaleia, at an altitude of 1,130 meters, stands the eternal pride temple of Apollo Epicurius.
-The architecture and inspiration behind the architect are believed to be the great Ictinus.
-This universally significant architectural gem was recognized by UNESCO in 1986 as the first important ancient monument in Greece to be listed as a World Heritage Site.
-From the enchanting Neda River banks or through Tripoli and Libya, passing through Ileia, one can enter the metropolis from this temple.
+In central Peloponnese, at Vasses in ancient Figaleia, at an altitude of 1,130 meters, stands the eternally proud Temple of Apollo Epicurius.
+The inspiration behind its construction and the architect is believed to be the great Ictinus.
+This architectural gem of universal significance was the first major Greek monument to be recognized as a World Heritage Site by UNESCO in 1986.
+The temple can be accessed from the charming banks of the Neda River or from Tripoli and Libya, passing through Ilia, to reach this metropolitan marvel.

-The Acropolis of Athens in the 5th century BC accurately reflects the most glorious period of Athens, the golden age of Pericles, characterized by power and wealth.
+The Acropolis of Athens from the 5th century BC most accurately reflects the most glorious period of Athens, the splendor, power, and wealth of the Golden Age of Pericles.

-Visit the mysterious town of Mystras, located 6 kilometers northwest of Sparta, and be mesmerized by its medieval charm.
-Explore the castle city and feel the majestic atmosphere, including the Despots' Palace (Anaktora), Laskaris and Frangopoulos houses, beautiful Saint Dimitrios Cathedral, and impressive Pantanassa Monastery and Lady Perivleptos Monastery.
+Visit the mysterious tower town of Mystras, located in the Peloponnese, 6 kilometers northwest of the city of Sparta, and let yourself be enchanted by the medieval charm of this destination.
+Stroll through the castle city and feel the majesty of the city in the silence: the Palace of the Despots (Anaktora), the houses of Laskaris and Frangopoulos, the beautiful Saint Dimitrios Cathedral, and the impressive Monastery of Our Lady Pantanassa and Pur Lady Perivleptos.

-Traditionally, Hera was born and raised here, so her temple at Heraion is the largest ancient temple.
-The most important archaeological sites include the colossal Hera temple (109 m long, 55 m wide, 25 m high) (still standing today and known as Kolona), the great altar, and the sacred road (from the city's main road, now called Voulaiika, to the temple).
-Between Mycenaean and Heraion is the artificial Lake Gliki.
+Traditionally, Hera was born and raised here, making her temple at Heraion the largest temple of ancient times.
+The most important archaeological sites include the enormous Temple of Hera (109 m long, 55 m wide, 25 m high) (still standing today and known as Kolona), the great altar, and the sacred road (the main road from the city, today known as Pythagoreio, to the temple).
+Between Pythagoreio and Heraion is the artificial Glyfada Lake.
 Also worth seeing is the Sarakinis Tower (1577) in the Heraion plain.

 Philippi

-In the archaeological site of Philippi, one of the most important in eastern Macedonia, Greece, it was included on the UNESCO World Heritage List in mid-July 2016, meeting all the significant and rigorous criteria of the organization.
-During the 40th session of the committee held in Istanbul from July 10 to 17, Philippi was unanimously listed as a world heritage site.
+The archaeological site of Philippi, one of the most important in the eastern region of Macedonia, Greece, has been on the UNESCO World Heritage list since mid-July 2016, meeting all the significant and stringent criteria of the organization.
+At the 40th session of the committee held in Istanbul from July 10 to 17, Philippi was unanimously listed as a World Heritage site.

-In the western part of the Peloponnese, in the beautiful Alpheios river valley, is the most famous sanctuary in ancient Greece.
-It is situated on Mount Kronios, overlooking the father of the gods, Zeus, and surrounded by lush green landscapes where the rivers Alpheios and Kladeos meet.
+In the western Peloponnese, in the beautiful Alpheios River valley, lies the most famous sanctuary of ancient Greece.
+It is situated under the father of gods, Zeus, at the southwestern foot of Mount Kronios, at the confluence of the Alpheios and Kladeos rivers, amidst lush green landscapes.